Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 Wow!
 That is awesome.
 We only needed a filter!

 With the `filter` filter, you only need to pass a parameter which will contain the filter itself.
-In this case, we pass `search` which is binded to our scope and it is populated by our input.
+In this case, we pass `search` which is bound to our scope and it is populated by our input.

 If you want, you can make the filter more precisely, you can do something like this: